kojodoc/kojodoc.github.io/tutorials/gaming-1/hunted4.md

 * Using the above idea to improve the game from the previous lesson  (**M, T**).

-In this lesson, we will use the images from the previous lesson located in the folder `full/path/to/assets/hunted3-assets`.
+In this lesson, we will use the images from the previous lesson located in the folder `hunted3-assets` that you created.

 ---

 ### Step 1
-Type in the following code and run it:
+Take the following code and save it in a .kojo file inside the `hunted3-assets` folder described above.
+Then run the code.

 ```scala
 // #exec template /picgaming